Test your basic knowledge |

 14. The effective or apparent concentration - or that portion of the true mole- based concentration of a species that participates in a chemical reaction - normalized to the standard state concentration.

-15. Evaporation; The transformation of a compound from its liquid state to its gaseous state
+18. The transformation of a compound from its solid to gaseous state